Lost but Win

-Lost but Win is an upcoming Chinese action road drama film directed by Xin Zhao and starring Michael Tse, Jason Chu, Jerry Lamb, Yuen Wah and Yuen Qiu.
+Lost but Win is a 2024 Chinese action drama film directed by Xin Zhao and starring Michael Tse, Jason Chu, Jerry Lamb, Yuen Wah and Yuen Qiu.
 Touted as China's first motorcycling racing film, the film began production on 20 September 2020.

+The film was released for streaming on 26 May 2024 on Tencent Video, iQiyi and Youku.

 Plot

 Fifteen years ago, Tong (Jason Chu) left the motorcycling racing team and today, his teammate Wah (Michael Tse) has become a champion.
 Tong returns on the race circuit and challenges Wah to take the championship but loses since Wah has been honing his skills every single day for the past 15 years.
-Thus, Tong works hard to mentor and pass on his skills to a gifted racer, Hau-yung (Jerry Lamb).
+Thus, Tong works hard to mentor and pass on his skills to a gifted racer, Hau-yung.